mcneel/help-docs/_en/flamingo/5/help/lighting-tab.md

 ## Lighting Presets
 {: #lighting-presets}
 A great starting place for lighting is the included Lighting presets that correspond to real-world lighting situations.
-Flamingo nXt provides lighting presets that can help get you started lighting your model.
-There are many more lighting options available, but the presets are often sufficient for many different renderings.
+Flamingo nXt provides lighting presets that can get you started lighting your model.
+There are many more lighting options available, but the presets are often enough for many different renderings.
 Choose the Preset scheme that most closely resembles your scene.

 Lighting in Flamingo nXt uses four preset methods categories: